lewinkoon/blog/content/writing/hugo-deploy/index.md

 date: 2022-05-04
 tags:
 - technology
-title: "Hugo: automated publishing with Github"
+title: "Automate hugo webpage deployment with Github"
 ---

 When I first started using [Hugo](https://github.com/gohugoio/hugo), one of the challenges I encountered was how **non-intuitive** it was to publish the generated website to hosting, in my case, Github Pages.
 After creating all the static files, I had to set up a new repository and move all the files to it, along with all the associated steps.
 Initially, I came across various **solutions** that involved creating a submodule within the Hugo repository itself, but I could never get it to work correctly.